Luv(Sic) Hexalogy: Part 3 (2005)

+Part 4 (2011)

-Shing02 had asked Nujabes in 2008 that the Luv(Sic) series was complete, but under the condition that if he gave him three more instrumental tracks to work with then he could continue the series further.
+Shing02 had asked Nujabes in 2008 that the Luv(sic) series was complete, but under the condition that if he gave him three more instrumental tracks to work with then he could continue the series further.
 With help from other Japanese musicians such as Uyama Hiroto - after a few years, two of those requested instrumentals would later be Part 4 and 5.
-The vinyl pressing of Part 4 was originally released on July 7, 2011.
+The vinyl pressing of Part 4 was originally released on July 7.
 The artwork was completed by artist FJD.